madhav6ram/amfoss-tasks/introspection/README.md

 ## Q. Do you have any feedback for the selection process?

 It was near perfect.
 The programming tasks in task-03 could have been better formatted, so all the critical info is provided in the question.
-In some questions info was scattered in the input/output constraints.
+In some questions,  information was scattered in the input/output constraints.
 Other than that it was perfect and I had fun solving each task.